Working on tickets

 Managing ticket load

-• Regularly review your open, pending, and on-hold tickets under My Assigned Tickets to maintain a balanced workload, as well as align with other responsibilities.
+• Regularly review your open, pending, and on-hold tickets under My Assigned Tickets to maintain a balanced workload.

 • Aim for a manageable number of tickets, adjusting based on daily demands and personal capacity.